Reference: Postulate Mechanics

 —A—

-In Abrahamic religions (Judaism, Christianity and Islam) God is considered to be the source of all creation.
-God is then assigned the attribute of omniscient (all-knowing) among others.
-But God itself is presented as a mystery.
-In Postulate Mechanics, God’s original meaning of “that which is invoked” is acknowledged.
-God is seen as the power that enables a person to know the inherent oneness of the universe.
+In Abrahamic religions (Judaism, Christianity and Islam) God is considered to be the source of all creation (Universe).
+God is then assigned the attribute of omniscient (all-knowing); but it is presented as a profound mystery to its creation that can never be penetrated fully.

 To assimilate is to “make similar.”
 An example of assimilation occurs when you pour water having different temperatures in the same container.
 The cold water in the mixture gains heat and the hot water loses heat such that the water in that container, after some time, arrives at an equilibrium temperature.
 In the mind, the equilibrium may be defined as oneness (harmony, consistency and continuity).
 When a person spots an anomaly and looks at it more closely, all ideas and emotions in that anomaly tend to assimilate and arrive at oneness.
 When sensations are assimilated they provide clearer perceptions.
-When perceptions are assimilated they provide clearer memory.
-When memories are assimilated they provide clearer experience.
-When experiences are assimilated they provide clearer knowledge.
-When knowledge is assimilated it results in knowingness.
+When perceptions are assimilated they provide clearer conceptions.
+When conceptions are assimilated they provide clearer knowledge.
+When knowledge is assimilated it results in knowingness of wisdom.

 An atom is the fundamental building block of all matter, defining the chemical properties of elements.